simple-json-schema/simple-json-schema/json-schema.md

 * instance: A JSON value being validated.
 * schema: A JSON object describing the form of valid instances.
-* evaluation context: A collection of schemas whcih may refer to one another.
+* evaluation context: A collection of schemas which may refer to one another.
 * validation error: A JSON object representing a reason why an instance is invalid.